Hikaru Nakamura: 2015: 2800 rating and fourth U.S. Championship

-On the February 2015 FIDE rating list, Nakamura fell behind Wesley So, the first time since January 2013 that Nakamura had not been the top FIDE-ranked player in the United States.

 In January, Nakamura won the Gibraltar Chess Masters tournament, scoring 8½/10 (+7−0=3).
 In February, Nakamura won the Zurich Chess Challenge after a playoff event to settle a tie.
 Nakamura had one of his best-ever months as a chess professional in February 2015, and as a result on the March FIDE classical list Nakamura moved to his then-career highest 2798 and No. 3 in the world.
 That April, Nakamura won his fourth U.S. Chess Championship with a score of 8/11.
 In the final stage of the 4-stage Grand Prix event, Nakamura finished equal first with Fabiano Caruana and Dmitry Jakovenko with 6½ out of 11 points at Khanty-Mansiysk, giving him an overall second place Grand Prix placement, which automatically qualified him for the Candidates tournament to determine the challenger for Magnus Carlsen in the next Chess World Championship.
 In the first stage of the June Norway Chess tournament for the Grand Chess Tour, Nakamura finished equal second with Viswanathan Anand with 6 out of 9 points and a 2900 performance.
 This gave Nakamura 8 points in the first leg of the Grand Chess Tour.
 It also propelled his rating to a career-high of 2814 and put him at number 4 in the July 2015 world rankings.